Return to Search Page

 |$900.00||Book Number: 36316||Order / Enquire|

 Passages from the Letters of John Butler Yeats: Selected by Ezra Pound.

 Ithaca, New York, U.S.A.: Churchtown, Dundrum.
 The Cuala Press.
-1917., 8vo, 21cm, the first edition, limited edition of 400 copies, (1)60,p., title-page vignette, errata sheet laid in, limited page & colophon printed in red, quarter linen back blue-grey printed boards and blue-grey end-papers, lacking paper spine label, former owner's name on front endpaper, some foxing on the boards and some dust soiling on the linen, a very good copy with the loosely inserted errata which is often wanting (ids) Miller 25.
+1917., 8vo, 21cm, the first edition, limited edition of 400 copies, (1)60,p., title-page vignette, errata sheet laid in, limited page & colophon printed in red, quarter linen back blue-grey printed boards and blue-grey end-papers, lacking paper spine label, former owner's name on front endpaper, some foxing on the boards and some dust soiling on the linen, a very good copy (ids) ~ Miller 25.
 Passages taken from letters written between 1911 and 1916 to W.B.
 Yeats, with editor's note by Ezra Pound.
 "Published and printed by Elizabeth Corbet Yeats on paper made in Ireland.".

 Stories of Michael Robartes and His Friends: An Extract from a Record Made By His Pupils: And A Play in Prose by.

 Ithaca, New York, U.S.A.: Dublin, Ireland.
 The Cuala Press., 1931.
 8vo.
 21.5cm, 45,p., limited to 450 copies, printed by Elizabeth Corbet Yeats, on paper made in Ireland, at the Cuala Press, with 2 plate illustrations by Dulac and with his woodcut illustration unicorn & star' on the title page, quarter linen backed printed blue paper over boards, paper spine label, spine tanned, label chipped along the edges, former owner's signature on the free fly dated 1935, a very good copy (Ho.1)